isomerpages/moe-ganengsengsch/resources/announcements/_posts/2024-12-17-post-GESS Secondary 1 (2025) e Registration.md

 parade square) by<strong> 7.30 am on 2 January 2025, Thursday</strong>.</p>
 <p>They are to engage in silent reading while waiting for the morning assembly
 to start.</p>
-<p>The reporting attire will be GESS PE T-shirt with white short / green
+<p>The reporting attire will be school uniform with white short / green skirt.
-skirt.
 Students who have yet to purchase their GESS school attire may report in their primary school uniform.</p>
 <p>All students are to bring along the following items:</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; an appropriate story
 book for the Silent Reading Programme;</p>